No Wagering Bingo Sites (2026) — Keep What You Win

 Three formats.
 The differences matter more than you would think from reading most comparison pages.

-Free spins with no wagering — by far the most common.
+By far the most common.
 Deposit, meet the trigger, and the site gives you a set number of spins on a slot it has already chosen.
 Big Bass Bonanza.
 Fluffy Favourites.
 Starburst.
 You do not pick.
 They do.
-Each spin is usually worth 10p, so 50 spins means £5 of play.
+Most spins are valued at 10p.
+Fifty of them gives you £5 of play.
 Could come back as £80.
 Could come back as 40p.
 Depends entirely on what the reels land.
 Whatever it is goes straight into your cash balance, no strings.
-Our no-wagering slots page covers the spin-specific offers separately.
+If slots are more your thing than bingo, our no-wagering slots page goes deeper on the spin-only deals.

-Bingo tickets with no wagering work on a different dynamic entirely.
-Tickets for specific rooms — sometimes from the main schedule, sometimes from dedicated promotional rooms running smaller prize pools.
+You get tickets for specific rooms.
+Could be from the main schedule, could be from promotional rooms with smaller prize pools — it varies by site.
 How much you win comes down to the room’s prizes and the number of players in each game.
 PlayOJO gives 500 tickets.
 Heart Bingo offers £50 worth.
 Those sound comparable but they are not — PlayOJO’s tickets are priced at £0.02 each, Heart’s at 10p.
 The per-ticket value gap is massive and it is something the headline figures do not make obvious.

 The Dragonfish No-Wagering Bingo Story